mgree/smoosh/unspec.md

 * 2.5.3 Shell variables: ENV not absolute

-The file need not be executable.
+If the expanded value of ENV is not an absolute pathname, the results are unspecified.

+  but also
+  4 sh: ENV not absolute

 If the expanded value of ENV is not an absolute pathname, the results are unspecified.

 * 2.5.3 Shell variables: IFS invalid character